PRACTICE AREA

 To qualify as an exempt employee in California, you must:

-- Regularly exercise your own discretion and independent judgment on the job, and
+• Regularly exercise your own discretion and independent judgment on the job.

 All other employees are considered non-exempt employees.

-What if your employer has falsely classified you as exempt when you should be non-exempt?
 They may owe you compensation for unpaid wages that you legally deserve.
-The best way to tell for sure is to talk to a local employment lawyer who can help.
+The best way to tell for sure is to talk to a San Diego employee misclassification lawyer who can help.

 When your lawyer files a claim based on an exemption misclassification, you can recover damages based on what your employer should have paid you.
 That could include: